-This letter acknowledges and documents that the actions required by the NRC in response to the orders, as well as the information provided in response to the March 12, 2012, 50.54(f) letter, have been completed for St. Lucie.
-However, the staff is not determining whether the licensee complies with the draft final MBDBE rule.
-Oversight of compliance with the draft final MBDBE rule at St. Lucie will be conducted through the ROP, if the Commission approves the rule.
+This letter acknowledges and documents that the actions required by the NRC in response to the orders, as well as the information provided in response to the March 12, 2012, 50.54(f) letter, have been completed for Beaver Valley.
+However, the staff is not determining whether the licensee complies with the final MBDBE rule.
+Oversight of compliance with the final MBDBE rule at Beaver Valley will be conducted through the ROP.